Posted on Wednesday, 22nd December 2010 by Grace Massa Langlois

 If icing smoothes between 1 to 4 seconds, the icing is too runny; add confectioners’ sugar in small amounts and repeat test.
 Continue until proper consistency is reached.

-Tags: after school treat, afternoon tea, chocolate frosting, Christmas Cookies, Christmas recipes, cooking, dessert, desserts, food, food photography, frosting, Holiday Cookies, Holiday recipes, icing, individual dessert
+Tags: after school treat, afternoon tea, chocolate frosting, Christmas Cookies, Christmas recipes, cookie decorating, cookie icing, cookie recipes, cooking, decorating cookies, dessert, desserts, food, food photography, frosting, Holiday Cookies, Holiday recipes, icing, individual dessert, kid-friendly, recipes for kids